Transitivity in wreath products with symmetric groups: Designs, codes and orthogonal polynomials

 \section{Designs, codes and orthogonal polynomials}

-Certain association schemes, namely $P$- and $Q$-polynomial schemes are closely related to orthogonal polynomials in the sense that their character tables arise as evaluations of such polynomials (see \cite{BanIto1984} or \cite{Del1973}).
+Certain association schemes, namely $P$- and $Q$-polynomial schemes, are closely related to orthogonal polynomials in the sense that their character tables arise as evaluations of such polynomials (see \cite{BanIto1984} or \cite{Del1973}).
 The conjugacy class scheme of $C_r \wr S_n$ does not have these properties.
 Nevertheless, there is still a relationship to certain orthogonal polynomials, namely the Charlier polynomials.
+We show that there are characters associated with the Charlier polynomials which have a nice decomposition into irreducible characters.
+These characters and their decomposition can then be used to characterise codes and designs in the group $C_r \wr S_n$.